Much of Carolinas awash after Hurricane Florence moves in

 The center of the hurricane’s eye came ashore at about 7:15 a.m.
 EDT (1115 GMT) near Wrightsville Beach close to Wilmington, North Carolina, with sustained winds of 90 miles per hour (150 kph), the National Hurricane Center (NHC) said.

-On the mainland in New Bern, next to the Neuse River, authorities said more than 100 people had to be saved from floods and that the downtown area was underwater.
+Authorities in New Bern said more than 100 people had to be saved from floods and that the downtown area was underwater.
 The town’s public information officer, Colleen Roberts, told CNN 150 more people were awaiting rescue.

 Helping with rescues there were members of the so-called Cajun Navy, a group of Louisiana-based volunteers who became famous during last year’s Hurricane Harvey, locals said on Twitter.